 - CO2 electroreduction

 Anna Klinkova’s research interests encompass the following areas:

-- Development of synthetic routes for nanoparticles with well-defined facets, defects, dopants, and surface chemistry;
+- Scalable synthetic routes for nanoparticles with well-defined facets, defects, dopants, and surface chemistry;

 2015 Ph.D., Chemistry, University of Toronto, ON